Skip to content

 typescript

-import { AbstractCondition, ExecutionResult, ExecutionContext } from '@sebasoft/neuron-js';
+import { AbstractCondition, ExecutionResult, type ExecutionContext } from '@sebasoft/neuron-js';

 /**

-* Checks if the current hour in the context state matches a target.
+* Checks if the current hour in the context state matches a target period.

 */